openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ## Documentation

 Documentation is a very important part of model contribution as it helps to better understand the possible usage of the model.
-Documentation must be named in accordance with the name of the model.
+It must be located in a `README.md` file in the model subdirectory.
 The documentation should contain:
 * description of a model
 	* main purpose